Do you want to know how companies like Groupon, Airbnb, or Dropbox became successful so quickly?

 The Growth Hacking Funnel: Key Metrics to Measure

-As we’ve said, growth hackers are obsessed with strategies that build business.
-They typically set priorities for customer acquisition and scaling the business, and develop, implement, and test ideas to help them achieve their goals.
+As we’ve said, growth hackers are obsessed with strategies that grow business.
+They typically set priorities for getting new customers and scaling the business.
+Then they develop, implement, and test ideas to help them achieve their goals.

 - Acquisition: getting new customers

-- Activation: persuading customers to use the product
+- Activation: convincing customers to use the product

 - Retention: keeping customers and reducing churn